abhisheknigam/MUSICFUN/README.md

 / Oracle DB

+MediaOne is a platform envisioned for sharing of multimedia content amongst students/faculties and across universities.
+The web application included several cutting edge features like playlist creation, recommendations, one search and user security etc.

 -------------[ DESCRIPTION ]---------------

-/ Media ONE-CDAC Project on devloping a Media Streaming Website.
+/ MediaOne - CDAC Project on devloping a Media Streaming Website.
 The project explores following agendas :-

 / 1.
 Understanding streaming using HTML5 audio & video tag.